cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ### JTA in a CICS Liberty JVM server

 In CICS, there is an implicit UOW for every task, so transaction management does not need to be explicitly started.
-For JTA however, a Container Managed Transaction (CMT) annotation is required on a class or method, or a UserTransaction must be coded with the `begin()` method.
-A JTA transaction completes at the end of the annotation scope for CMT, or for a `UserTransaction` if the application reaches a U`serTransaction.commit()` or `rollback()`.
+For JTA however, a Container Managed Transaction (CMT) annotation is required on a class or method, or a `UserTransaction` must be coded with the `begin()` method.
+A JTA transaction completes at the end of the annotation scope for CMT, or for a `UserTransaction` if the application reaches a `UserTransaction.commit()` or `rollback()`.
 If no commit or rollback is coded, the Liberty web-container will complete the transaction when the web request terminates.

 To see a UserTransaction in action, let's create a new class called `JEEUserTransaction.java` as shown below.